 The parish has always remained rural in nature with the population peaking in 1881 at 496.
 Asby was also home to George Steadman, the wrestling farmer who became the ‘Mixed Wrestling Champion of the World’ Read more...

-…with thanks to John Smith.
+…with thanks to the late John Smith.